s-a-v-a-n-n-a/My-CPU/README.md

 - HLT        ; Stops the program running
 - PUSH 1     ; pushes 1 into the stack
 - PUSH RAX   ; or other register - pushes the value from the register to the stack
-- PUSH [RAX] ;or other register - pushes the value from stack to the index of memory, that storages in this register
+- PUSH [RAX] ; or other register - pushes the value from the index of memory storaged in this register to the stack
 - ADD        ; pops two last values from the stack, add one to the other and pushes their sum back
 - SUB        ; pops two last values from the stack, substructs the later one from the earlier one and pushes the result back to the stack
 - MUL        ; pops two last values from the stack, multiplies one to the other and pushes the result back to the stack